hanszt/gatherers4j/docs/gatherers4j/content/gatherers/filtering-and-selection/filterOrdered.md

 linkTitle: "filterOrdered()"
 show_in_table: true
 category: Filtering and Selection
-description: Filter the input stream so that it contains `Comparable<INPUT>` elements in the order provided.
+description: Filter the input stream so that it contains `Comparable<T>` elements in the order provided.

 ---